Rollins, Inc. (ROL) Shares Up Despite Recent Market Volatility - News Heater

 ROL’s Market Performance

-ROL stock saw an increase of -1.95% in the past week, with a monthly gain of 4.04% and a quarterly increase of 18.99%.
-The volatility ratio for the week is 1.47%, and the volatility levels for the last 30 days are 1.53% for Rollins, Inc. (ROL).
-The simple moving average for the past 20 days is 0.64% for ROL’s stock, with a 7.37% simple moving average for the past 200 days.
+ROL stock saw an increase of 2.49% in the past week, with a monthly gain of 4.49% and a quarterly increase of 18.21%.
+The volatility ratio for the week is 1.03%, and the volatility levels for the last 30 days are 1.52% for Rollins, Inc. (ROL).
+The simple moving average for the last 20 days is 1.07% for ROL stock, with a simple moving average of 8.28% for the last 200 days.

 Analysts’ Opinion of ROL